Wextikit/ElysiumModMenu/README.md

 ## ✦ Main Menu Sections

-The menu is organized into multiple tabs for quick access:
+The menu is organized into clean tabs for quick access:

 * `GENERAL`
 * `SELF`